newprogammer07/digitalclock/README.md

 # digitalclock
-Here we use html Css and javascript
+Here we ere use only html Css and javascript